appernetic/appernetic-hugo-project/content/post/manage-your-web-site-images-in-the-cloud.md

 ![Unmark resource list][4]
 Unmark resource list in security settings.

-Now all should be configured!
-Don't forget to verify your account otherwise it will be disabled
+Now all should be configured at Cloudinary!
+Don't forget to verify your account otherwise it will be disabled.
+Now the last thing to do is add the information to your Apernetic settings.

   [1]: https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/csv1uzzgc8ei8ww3ijtf
   [2]: https://res.cloudinary.com/appernetic/v1457539317/mgwu3dyjasovzrq7risa
   [3]: https://res.cloudinary.com/appernetic/v1457538951/s4jzrkhlauoororjskki